munificent/magpie/doc/site/markdown/motivation/design-questions/what-conversions-are-needed.markdown

 Back to the actual use cases for casting.
 There are a few use cases I can think of:

-#### 1. A widening cast
+#### 1. An upcast

-This loosens the inferred type of an expression.
+This widens the inferred type of an expression.
 By nature it will always succeed.
-The main use case for this is since we don't allow variables to change type (which is necessary to address another issue), it may be important to have a variable's type be wider than what's directly inferred from its initializer.
+The main use case for this is since we don't allow variables to change type (which is necessary to address another issue), it may be important to have a variable's type be a supertype of what's directly inferred from its initializer.
 For example:

     var a = 123
     a = "hi" // error